 - Low-Beta Waves (Beta1, 12-15 Hz): occur while musing

-- Mid-Beta Waves (Beta2, 15-22 Hz): occur while engaging highly in something or actively figuring something out.
+- Mid-Beta Waves (Beta2, 15-22 Hz): occur while engaging intensely in something or actively figuring something out.

 Gamma Waves (frequency ranging from 38 Hz to 120 Hz)

 These are the fastest of all the brainwaves with the highest frequency and smallest amplitude.
-Because of the small amplitude and high frequency, they are often contaminated by electric noise or muscle artifacts.
-If gamma waves are captured by EEG, they inform us about information processing in the brain 10.
-The synchrony of gamma waves between different parts of the brain reflect information exchange between those areas.
-Gamma waves still remain a mystery as these waves orchestrate synchronized activity of neurons.
+Because of the small amplitude and high frequency, they are often contaminated by electrical noise or muscle artifacts.
+If gamma waves are captured and measured by EEG, they inform us about information processing in the brain.10 The synchrony of gamma waves between different parts of the brain reflects information exchange between those areas.
+Gamma waves still remain a mystery as these waves orchestrate the synchronized activity of neurons.

 - Low-Gamma Waves (38-60 Hz): Active attentive behavior and cognitive tasks

-- High-Gamma Waves (60-120 Hz): Their function is not quite clear, but predominant occurrence is regarded diagnostic of epilepsy.
+- High-Gamma Waves (60-120 Hz): Their function is not quite clear, but the predominant occurrence is regarded as diagnostic of epilepsy.

-EEG is currently used in diagnosing and treating brain-related disorders.
+EEG is currently used to diagnose and help treat brain-related disorders.